USEFUL TIPS ON DETECTING A SCAMMER POSING AS A BREEDER

 =Kittens leave cattery litter box and scratching post trained.

-=Due to the fact that British Shorthair is slow matured breed your kitten is not going to be altered and this would be your responcibility according to the signed contract not earier than when your kitten at lest 6 months for girls and 8 months for boys.
+=Due to the fact that British Shorthair is slow matured breed your kitten is not going to be altered and this would be your responcibility according to the signed contract not earier than when your kitten at lest 6 months for girls and at least 8 months for boys.

 " People that hate cats will come back as mice in their next life."
 Faith Resnick